getappbox/AppBox-iOSAppsWirelessInstallation/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email me at developerinsider.co@gmail.com.
+To report a vulnerability, please email me at publisher@developerinsider.co.